Phone : +256 781 451 207

-Hiking Mount Bisoke in Rwanda
+Silverback Gorilla Tours / Hiking Mount Bisoke in Rwanda

 Climbing Mount Bisoke

 Hiking Mount Bisoke is an adventurous and exciting activity which is not restricted to experienced hikers.
-Hiking up to the summit takes 6 hours while coming down 2 or more depending on how frequently the hiking team stops for rest.
+Getting to the summit takes 6 hours while coming down 2 or more depending on how frequently the hiking team stops for rest.
 Seasoned mountain climbers can reach the summit in 3 hours.
-A Mount Bisoke hike is considered less demanding but hikers should be reasonably fit and prepare to deal with the thorny plants, stinging insects and muddy trails – especially during the rainy season.
+A Mount Bisoke hike is considered less demanding but hikers should be reasonably fit and prepare to deal with the thorny plants, stinging insects and muddy trails during the rainy season.
 The temperature/oxygen levels is one aspect hikers have to prepare to deal with.
 Temperatures can get so low and make the hike tiring hence requiring frequent stops.

 Hiking Mount Bisoke VolcanoThe journey to the head trail and starting point takes 40 minutes through rough road.
 At this point you will be provided with hiking sticks from the park officials.
 You will be met by armed Rangers to escort you up to the summit and have a chance to hire porters to help with extra luggage.
 The armed Rangers are there to protect you against threats from wild animals.
 Porters also help hikers navigate difficult sections by pulling them up or down.
-The porters live close to the park and are also very knowledgeable about the mountain.
+The porters live close to the park and are also very knowledgeable about the mountain terrain.
 Some have been helping hikers since their childhood.
 Hiring a porter will cost you about $15.

 Mount Bisoke Hike